-With promising Phase I results, we are now planning for Oncoral's Phase II program.
-The clinical development strategy for Oncoral is to obtain Phase II data and then to partner for the further development to market.
-The plan is to design and conduct a Phase II study on Oncoral in combination with capecitabine and a selected targeted anti-cancer agent, in irinotecan naive, HER2 negative patients with unresectable or metastatic gastric cancer.
-Preliminary plans for the Phase II study involve a dose-escalation part with Oncoral, capecitabine and the selected targeted agent in order to determine safety and tolerability and define doses for the extension part of the Phase II study.
+With promising Phase 1 results, we are now planning for Oncoral's Phase 2 program.
+The clinical development strategy for Oncoral is to obtain Phase 2 data and then to partner for the further development to market.
+The plan is to design and conduct a Phase 2 study on Oncoral in combination with capecitabine and a selected targeted anti-cancer agent, in irinotecan naive, HER2 negative patients with unresectable or metastatic gastric cancer.
+Preliminary plans for the Phase 2 study involve a dose-escalation part with Oncoral, capecitabine and the selected targeted agent in order to determine safety and tolerability and define doses for the extension part of the Phase 2 study.
 The extension part of the study aims at establishing proof of clinical concept based on relevant safety and efficacy parameters.

-Planning for Phase II is ongoing with the preparatory work in 2019 including study design and protocol.
-Recruitment of patients is expected to start in 2020 (completion of Oncoral's Phase II study will require additional financing).
+Planning for Phase II is ongoing with preparatory work including clinical strategy, study design and protocol.
+Phase II is expected to start in 2021 and be completed in 2023 (Oncoral's Phase II study will, however, require that Ascelia Pharma obtains additional financing).